An extended version of this guide first appeared on the 'StyleLife' blog.

 If the styles and patterns are mind-boggling in their variety, so too is the choice of material behind the leggings.
 Most of the famous athletics/athleisure clothing companies have their own ranges, often with impressive-sounding materials which, when delved into, are mostly either nylon or polyester with lycra added for stretch and perhaps a wicking element.
 The stretch is needed for obvious reasons (we’ll come back to ‘squat-proof’ a little later), and wicking because both nylon and polyester are fossil-fuel derived, and as we all know, oil and water don’t mix.

-Polyester and nylon have some different properties, but rather than get bogged down in technical comparisons of a hydrophobic and oleolphilic nature – two terms to look up if you really want more information! – we’ll keep it simple here and concentrate just on polyester, which is the most popular leggings material.
+Polyester and nylon have some different properties, but rather than get bogged down in technical comparisons of a hydrophobic and oleolphilic nature – two terms to look up if you really want more information! – let's keep it simple here and concentrate just on polyester, which is the most popular leggings material.
 Being derived from oil means that polyester doesn’t readily absorb moisture, which is a problem for fitness attire as keeping fit often means working up a sweat.
-In relation to clothing, moving moisture from the body to the outside air is the plain and simple definition of ‘wicking’.
+In relation to clothing, 'wicking' simply means moving moisture from the body to the outside air via the clothing material.
 On first impressions, not absorbing sweat might sound like a good idea as it suggests no sweat patches or smelly clothes, but in practice it means that any moisture produced by the skin in order to cool down, stays trapped between the skin and the fabric.
 This is why some polyester, especially when cheaply produced, can feel clammy to wear, almost like a diver’s wet suit.

 A key feature many look for in leggings is that they’re ‘squat-proof’, which generally means they a) don’t become semi-transparent when stretched and b) have strong enough seams to not tear apart at what would be an embarrassing point in an exercise routine!